khueue/ducc/report/ass2/report_ass2.md

 ## Running the parser

-The parser has been implemented to read from standard input.
+The parser (and the lexer) has been implemented to read from standard input and output to standard output.
 As such it's possible to, for example, pipe the result from the lexer to the parser:

     cat suite/quiet/parser/p01.c | lexer | parser

-... and the parser will output the resulting abstract syntax tree to standard output.
+The parser will output the resulting abstract syntax tree to standard output.

 XXX

+### Error Handling

+When a script (such as `lexer` or `parser`) receives invalid input, an error is printed and execution stops.

+A lexical error exhibited by the lexer looks like this:

+    Lexical error on line 13, illegal: "%"

+A syntax error exhibited by the parser looks like this:

+    Syntax error on line 5, before: "')'"

+If an unreadable file is given to `ducc`, the following error appears:

+    Error reading file: some_unreadable_file